 Soon, the bell will ring one last time this school year.
 Your child will sign yearbooks, say goodbye to friends for the summer, and out the door they will go!
 Teachers will be both relieved they made it through one more school year, yet sad to see the children they have bonded with all year leave their classroom one last time.

 As a parent, your job is to raise your children to the very best of your ability.
-If you choose not to homeschool your children and send them to school like myself, you have chosen to entrust your child to a teacher or group of teachers.
+If you choose not to homeschool your children and send them to school, like me, you have chosen to entrust your child to a teacher or group of teachers.
 You chose to trust them enough to watch over your little one, teach them, and take care of their every need while they are away from you.

 Children are in school on average for 35 hours each week during the school year.
 If your child sleeps an average of 9 hours per night that leaves them awake at home for around 8 hours a day TOTAL which means that your child is spending almost as much time at school as they are at home.
 I say all of that to say, your child’s teacher has an incredible amount of responsibility in helping YOU raise your child.